istio-ecosystem/authservice/bookinfo-example/README.md

    Copy the output JWK (with escape) literally to the [templates/config.yaml](https://github.com/istio-ecosystem/authservice/blob/master/bookinfo-example/authservice/templates/config.yaml#L30) to replace the JWK content.

-   TODO(Shikugawa): this is a limitation.
-We are currently working on making authservice fetch JWK by itself when a jwk URI is provided.
-See https://github.com/istio-ecosystem/authservice/issues/34.

 1. If you are using a Google account as your Identity Provider, you need to specify the following redirect URL for the client ID you are using.
 In this example, it would be `https://localhost:8443/productpage/oauth/callback`.